Linaro/squad/doc/install.rst

-For message brokers that support prefixed-queue names, SQUAD has the optional environment variable `SQUAD_CELERY_QUEUE_NAME_PREFIX`, that, if set, will prepend it before all queues.
+For message brokers that support prefixed-queue names, SQUAD has the optional environment variable `SQUAD_CELERY_QUEUE_NAME_PREFIX`, that, if set, will prepend it before all queue names.
+SQUAD also support adding a suffix via the optional environment variable `SQUAD_CELERY_QUEUE_NAME_SUFFIX`

 Further configuration
 ---------------------